Gilgamesh: History, Discovery, Highlights and Translations

 Thousands of tablets from the library were taken to the British Museum, where they were examined by an amateur linguist named George Smith, who had ended his formal education at 14 and taught himself to read Akkadian.
 One day in 1867 during his lunch break from his day job as a printer’s engraver he was combing through the tablets — which were mostly records of business and government transactions — he came across what seemed to be a narrative of the Biblical flood and with that began the rediscovery of “The Story of Gilgamesh”.

 Many of the tablets that contain the flood story were painstakingly assembled from fragments.
 After Smith made his initial discovery from a small fragment he had to wait a few days for restorer Robert Ready to show to reconstruct the tablet and make it easier to read.
 On the wait and the Eureka moment his friend E.A.
 Wallis Budge later recalled, “Smith was constitutionally a highly, nervous man, and his irritation at Ready’s absence knew no bounds.”
 When Ready finally did show up and Smith could read the text, Budge said, “Smith took the tablet and began to read over the lines that Ready had brought to light and when he saw that they contained the portion of the legend he had hoped to find there, he said: “I am the first man to read after more than two thousand years of oblivion.”
 Setting the tablet on the table, Smith jumped and rushed around the room in a greats state of excitement.”
+He is said to have been so excited he tore off his clothes.

-Smith later wrote the first true history of the Assyrians, painstakingly translated important Babylonian texts and became the world’s foremost expert on the Akkadian language and its exceedingly difficult script.
+Smith wrote the first true history of the Assyrians, painstakingly translated important Babylonian texts and became the world’s foremost expert on the Akkadian language and its exceedingly difficult script.
 He also discovered passages from an older flood story than the one in “Gilgamesh”, dating back to 1800 B.C. , during his own archaeology work, excavating in Nineveh.
 He worked furiously and wrote eight important books on the Assyrians before he died in Aleppo in 1877, a decade after making his initial discovery.

 Gilgamesh Themes and Art